project-illium/illium-documentation/docs/overview/Protocol Overview/smart_contracts.md

 # Smart Contracts

-Thus far we've seen how we can create Bitcoin-like unlocking scripts, albeit with a more advanced turning complete programming language.
-But there is more to smart contracts than just unlocking scripts.
+Thus far we've seen how we can create Bitcoin-like locking scripts, albeit with a more advanced turning complete programming language.
+But there is more to smart contracts than just scripts.
 Typically, smart contracts allow users to save data (state) inside a contract and to read and manipulate that state.

 Illium allows users to do this as well.
 To understand how we're going to have to introduce some changes to a few concepts